Alaveri/Alaveri.Net.Library/README.md

 # ACL
-The Alaveri Code Library is a .NET 6 library containing assemblies to simplify general tasks, such as safe type conversion, data sources and database access.
+The Alaveri .NET Library is a .NET 6 library containing assemblies to simplify general tasks, such as safe type conversion, data sources and database access.